Why Does the Sabbath Begin and End at Sundown?

 But this whole idea of Saturday instead of Sunday didn’t go well with the established reformed church in England.
 So they were forced to leave England due to persecution.
 They took the journey across the Atlantic and ended up in America.

 Once in America, they taught the truths to other Sunday keeping Baptists and eventually formed a congregation.

-With this, they began to be referred to as “Sabbatarian Adventists.”
-Later they organized into a Christian denomination and the Seventh-day Adventist Church was born.
+As the Adventists became convicted of the seventh-day Sabbath Bates shared with them, they became “Sabbatarian Adventists.”
+Later they organized into a Christian denomination, and the Adventist Church was born.